 Answers to these questions will vary and will involve some inferential thinking as they make connections between the story and their own lives.
 Students will have different answers because there are many important parts to any story, and listeners will have different ideas about what is important to them as individuals.
-For example, some students may think that Fatima's ability to synthesize all she had learned from her experiences to make a tent was the most important.
-Other students may think her marrying a prince the most important part of the story.
+For example, some students may think that the most important part was when Aisha had an endless supply of coins in her pocket, while others may think the most important part was when the landowner was compelled to drink water.
 There are no wrong answers.
 What the students choose is not as important as the discussion they have about their ideas.